 No, any of the assets addressed in your will are generally required to go through probate before being disbursed to your heirs.
 If you have non-probate assets, such as joint bank accounts, retirement accounts, or jointly-owned real estate, you should not include them in your will.
 This is because non-probate property automatically transfers to the co-owner or beneficiary upon your death, meaning there is no need for probate.
 On the other hand, personal property, real estate held only in your name, and cash in a bank account with only you as a signer are probate assets that should be included in your will.
 Determining which property to include in your will can be challenging.
 An experienced Hopkinsville wills & trusts attorney at Batson Nolan PLC can help.

 What Happens if Someone Dies Without a Will in Tennessee?

 If someone dies without a valid will, the court will distribute the deceased’s property according to the Tennessee intestacy laws.
 The intestacy laws act as a backup plan for those who died without a will to prevent their assets from ending up with the state.
 Thus, the intestate laws provide a framework for determining which family members will inherit estate assets.
 While intestacy laws work well as a backup plan, they fail to take your individual preferences into account.
 For instance, suppose you have no spouse and only one son who you are estranged from and haven’t spoken to in the past 20 years.
 Further, suppose that he is the last person you would want to leave your estate to.
 If you die without a valid will that states this clear desire, the chances are pretty good that your estranged son will end up with a significant portion of your estate because intestacy rules favor close relatives.
 Thus, it is always better to have a current, valid will on file that outlines your intentions.

-Reach Out to Our Hopkinsville Wills & Trusts Attorneys at Batson Nolan PLC for Immediate Assistance
+Reach Out to a Hopkinsville Wills and Trust Attorney at Batson Nolan PLC for Immediate Assistance

 Our firm handles a variety of other cases as well, including: